Labelbox/labelspark/README.md

 Labelbox is the enterprise-grade training data solution with fast AI enabled labeling tools, labeling automation, human workforce, data management, a powerful API for integration & SDK for extensibility.
 Visit [Labelbox](http://labelbox.com/) for more information.

+LabelSpark is currently in beta.
+It may contain errors or inaccuracies and may not function as well as commercially released software.
+Please report any issues/bugs via [Github Issues](https://github.com/Labelbox/LabelSpark/issues).

 ## Table of Contents